 Carpenter Ants

 Carpenter ants are larger than termites and typically black or dark brown.
-Unlike termites, they don’t consume wood but carve out tunnels to build their nests.
-Look for sawdust-like material near wooden structures, as this is a tell-tale sign of carpenter ants.
+Unlike termites, they don’t eat wood but carve out tunnels to build their nests.

 Powderpost Beetles

-Powderpost beetles are another common bug that people mistake for termites.
+Powderpost beetles are often confused with termites.
 These beetles are usually reddish-brown and much smaller than termites.
-They bore into wood, leaving behind tiny, round holes and fine, flour-like dust.
+They bored into wood, leaving tiny, round holes and fine, flour-like dust.

 Booklice